-Through her music, her writings, and her teaching, Julia Werntz has become recognized as an important voice in the field of microtonal music.
-Her compositions have been performed at concert series, festivals and venues around Europe and the Northeastern United States, such as the Stockholm New Music Festival, Unerhörte Music and the BKA Theater in Berlin, the Tage für Neue Musik at the Darmstadt Akademie für Tonkunst, the Week of Contemporary Music, Bucharest, the Here/Now Festival in Sofia, the UK Microfest 3, the Hamburg Klangwerktage, New York’s Vision Festival, Boston’s Enchanted Circle and Extension Works, Pittsburgh’s Music on the Edge (winter 2018), and the series of groups such as Ensemble SCALA (2019 and 2020), Ecce Ensemble, Ludovico Ensemble (fall 2017), Ensemble New Babylon, Loadbang, Firebird Ensemble, Prana Duo, DuoKaya, Auros Group for New Music, and NotaRiotous.
-She recently completed Phototropes, a video-composition collaboration with Boston-based duo Patchtax, which will be receiving its premiere this fall (2017).
+Through her music, her writings, and her teaching, Julia Werntz has become recognized as a leading voice in the field of microtonal music.
+Her compositions have been performed at concert series, festivals and venues around Europe and the Northeastern United States, such as the Stockholm New Music Festival, Unerhörte Music and the BKA Theater in Berlin, the Tage für Neue Musik at the Darmstadt Akademie für Tonkunst, the Week of Contemporary Music, Bucharest, the Here/Now Festival in Sofia, the UK Microfest 3 and UK MicorFest 2019, the Hamburg Klangwerktage, New York’s Vision Festival, Boston’s Enchanted Circle and Extension Works, Pittsburgh’s Music on the Edge, and the series of groups such as Ensemble SCALA (2019 and 2020), Ecce Ensemble, Ludovico Ensemble, Ensemble New Babylon, Loadbang, Firebird Ensemble, Prana Duo, DuoKaya, Patchtax, Peridot Duo, Auros Group for New Music, and NotaRiotous.

 Her manual on microtonal ear training and composition, Steps to the Sea: Ear Training and Composing in a Minute Equal Temperament, was published in December 2014 in the German book 1001 Microtones, and subsequently made available as a stand-alone book in the US, with Frog Peak Music.
 (See here for more details.)
 She has published articles on microtonal and other contemporary music in Perspectives of New Music, The Sonneck Society Bulletin, ParisTransatlantic, NewMusicBox, and New World Records.
 She has given lectures at institutions such as the Royal Academy of Music in London (part of the UK Microfest 4), the Hochschule fur Musik und Theater Hamburg, Wesleyan, Tufts and Brandeis Universities, the Hartt and Longy Schools of Music.
 Werntz is currently Professor of music at Berklee College of Music, where she teachers Ear Training, Theory, Microtonal Ear Training and Composition, and she teaches both Microtonal Practice and Understanding Microtonal Music (an analysis course) at the New England Conservatory of Music.
 From the mid-1990s to its closing in 2018, she was Artistic Director of the Boston Microtonal Society and co-founder of the BMS chamber ensemble, NotaRiotous.